Dirlewanger Brigade: 1944

 In January 1944, Dirlewanger came back to Belarus to take the command back and put Walser in the position of Personnel Officer.
-Large numbers of amnestied criminals were sent to rebuild the battalion and by late February 1944, the battalion was back to full strength.
-It was decided that Eastern volunteers would no longer be admitted to the unit, as the Russians had proven to be particularly unreliable in combat.
+Large numbers of pardoned criminals were sent to rebuild the battalion.
+By late February 1944, the battalion was back to full strength.
+It was decided that eastern volunteers would no longer be admitted to the unit, as the Russians had proven to be particularly unreliable in combat.
 Until 24 April 1944, their communications relied on the attached Wehrmacht units available.
 This changed when a 16-man platoon was transferred to the regiment from the SS-administered Postschutz in Berlin.
-None of these transferred troops had a criminal record nor were assigned any probationary tasks.
-On May 1944, the SS-Sonderbataillon Dirlewanger was upgraded into a regiment size and retitled to SS-Sonderregiment Dirlewanger.
+None of these transferred troops had a criminal record nor were they assigned any probationary tasks.
+In May 1944, the SS-Sonderbataillon Dirlewanger was upgraded into a regiment size and retitled to SS-Sonderregiment Dirlewanger.

 Josef Steinhauer, assigned first as the commander of an attached batterie in SS-Sonderbataillon Dirlewanger and later appointed as the battalion commander of the 2nd Battalion in SS-Sonderregiment Dirlewanger.

 On 26 June 1944, an attachment of German Ordnungspolizei artillerymen led by Hauptmann der Schutzpolizei Josef Steinhauer was assigned to the regiment permanently and Steinhauer was appointed by Dirlewanger as the newly raised second battalion's commander.
 In March 1944, Hauptmann der Schutzpolizei Herbert Meyer volunteered to serve in the battalion as lowly Grenadier and was assigned as the commander of the first company.
 Meyer had been convicted of petty theft and embezzlement in November 1942 and was sent to the Danzig-Matzkau prison.
 He later served as the commander of the first battalion in Warsaw in August 1944 and remained in this position until the end of the war.

 On 30 June 1944, the regiment reported a total strength of 17 officers and 954 men, including non-commissioned officers.
-This strength does not included the 769 upcoming volunteers from several concentration camps that would be sent to the SS-Ersatzkompanie Dirlewanger stationed in Minsk.
+This figure did not include the 769 upcoming volunteers from several concentration camps that would be sent to the SS-Ersatzkompanie Dirlewanger stationed in Minsk.

 Anti-partisan operations continued until June 1944, when the Soviets launched Operation Bagration, which was aimed at the destruction of the Army Group Centre.
 The unit was caught up in the retreat and began falling back to the town of Lida.
-Under the Kampfgruppe von Gottberg, the unit held their position against the Soviet so that the remaining retreating Germans have the time to fall back to safety.
-The regiment sustained heavy casualties during several rearguard actions and were detached from Kampfgruppe von Gottberg on 20 July 1944.
-At the same time, they were sent to East Prussia for reconstitution at the Arys training center in the town of Lyck.
-The Sonderregiment arrived on 21 July 1944 and used their time to re-organised its regiment and received replacement.
+Under the Kampfgruppe von Gottberg, the unit held their position against the Soviets so that the remaining retreating Germans would have the time to fall back to safety.
+The regiment sustained heavy casualties during several rearguard actions and were detached from Kampfgruppe von Gottberg on 20 July 1944, being sent to East Prussia for reconstitution at the Arys training center in the town of Lyck.
+The Sonderregiment arrived on 21 July 1944, and reorganised the regiment after receiving replacements for their casualties.
 In late July 1944, Dirlewanger left the regiment and flew to Berlin to lobby Gottlob Berger for more troops and equipment.
 The command of the regiment was given temporarily to SS-Hauptsturmführer Kurt Weisse.
-The command was returned to Dirlewanger when he flew back from Germany in August 1944.
+Command was returned to Dirlewanger when he flew back from Germany in August 1944.